infiniflow/ragflow/api/http_api.md

 #### Request parameters

 - `"id"`: (*Body parameter*)
-    The ID of the created dataset used to uniquely identify different datasets.
+    The unique identifier of each created dataset.
-    - If creating a dataset, `id` must not be provided.
+    - When creating a dataset, `id` must not be provided.

 - `"name"`: (*Body parameter*)
     The name of the dataset, which must adhere to the following requirements:
     - Required when creating a dataset and must be unique.
-    - If updating a dataset, `name` must still be unique.
+    - When updating a dataset, `name` must still be unique.

 - `"avatar"`: (*Body parameter*)
     Base64 encoding of the avatar.

 - `"tenant_id"`: (*Body parameter*)
     The ID of the tenant associated with the dataset, used to link it with specific users.
-    - If creating a dataset, `tenant_id` must not be provided.
+    - When creating a dataset, `tenant_id` must not be provided.
-    - If updating a dataset, `tenant_id` cannot be changed.
+    - When updating a dataset, `tenant_id` cannot be changed.

 - `"description"`: (*Body parameter*)
     The description of the dataset.